deeperj/dillinger/bib.md

 * Bibliography

+@article{1976jelinekcontinuous,
+	author={F. Jelinek},
+	year={1976},
+	title={Continuous speech recognition by statistical methods},
+	journal={Proceedings of the IEEE},
+	volume={64},
+	number={4},
+	pages={532-556},
+	abstract={Statistical methods useful in automatic recognition of continuous speech are described.
+They concern modeling of a speaker and of an acoustic processor, extraction of the models' statistical parameters and hypothesis search procedures and likelihood computations of linguistic decoding.
+Experimental results are presented that indicate the power of the methods.}, isbn={0018-9219},
+	language={English},
+	doi={10.1109/PROC.1976.10159}
+}

 @article{nunamaker1990systems,
   title={Systems development in information systems research}, author={Nunamaker Jr, Jay F and Chen, Minder and Purdin, Titus DM},